amar-codingenthusiast/dish-dashboard/README.md

 ## Deployment
  - Backend deployed on Glitch
  - Frontend deployed on GitHub Pages
- - Live version of iNoteBook app [here](https://amar-codingenthusiast.github.io/dish-dashboard)
+ - Live version of Dish Dashboard app [here](https://amar-codingenthusiast.github.io/dish-dashboard)

 ## Contributing
  - Contributions are welcome!
 Here's how you can contribute: